ledgerW/pathlight/memory-bank/progress.md

 - **Checkbox Functionality**: Evolved from basic implementation to robust solution with persistent state across sessions, category-based icons, and fallback mechanisms
 - **Icon Selection**: Evolved from timeframe-based to category-based with multiple fallback strategies
 - **State Persistence**: Evolved from simple cookie storage to robust solution with anonymous user fallback and consistent IDs
+- **Subscription Management**: Evolved from basic implementation to comprehensive solution with modal dialogs, visual feedback, and resubscription options

 This document will be continuously updated as work progresses and new insights are gained.